 When I first started experimenting with minimalism, about five years ago, I had no idea what my journey would truly look like.

-Chances are – if you’re reading this – you’re at least curious about what minimalism has to offer, but you might still be on the fence.
+Chances are if you’re reading this, then you’re at least curious about what minimalism has to offer, but perhaps you’re still on the fence.
 Maybe you have questions like:

 - Is minimalism anything more than decluttering and a tidy home?

 - Is it really worth the time and effort?